-An optical amplifier is a device which receives some input signal and generates an output signal with higher optical power.
-Typically, inputs and outputs are laser beams, either propagating as Gaussian beams in free space or in a fiber.
+An optical amplifier is a device which receives some input signal light and generates an output signal with higher optical power.
+Typically, inputs and outputs are laser beams (very rarely other types of light beams), either propagating as Gaussian beams in free space or in a fiber.
 The amplification occurs in a so-called gain medium, which has to be “pumped” (i.e., provided with energy) from an external source.
 Most optical amplifiers are either optically or electrically pumped.

 Semiconductor optical amplifiers can be electrically or optically pumped.
 In most cases, electrical pumping is used, which is highly convenient and allows for very compact amplifiers.
 While ordinary semiconductor optical amplifiers are quite limited in output power, substantially higher pulse (up to several watts) can be obtained from tapered amplifiers.

 In addition to stimulated emission, there also exist other physical mechanisms for optical amplification, which are based on various types of optical nonlinearities.
 Optical parametric amplifiers are usually based on a medium with χ(2) nonlinearity, but there are also parametric fiber devices using the χ(3) nonlinearity of a fiber.
 Other types of nonlinear amplifiers are Raman amplifiers and Brillouin amplifiers, exploiting the delayed nonlinear response of a medium.

 An important difference between laser amplifiers and amplifiers based on nonlinearities is that laser amplifiers can store some amount of energy, whereas nonlinear amplifiers provide gain only as long as the pump light is present.